Finding the Northern LightsPáll Jökull assisting two photographers shooting the Northern Lights at the Glacier lagoon at full moon.

 Practice makes perfect!

-Set your camera to high ISO, (1200-3200) and switch to manual (M) for optimum control.
+Set your camera to high ISO, (1200 - 4000) and switch to manual (M) for optimum control.
 New or relatively new DSLR cameras do have better ISO performance than earlier models.
 Choose the largest aperture (lowest f-stop) of the lens and start with 5-10 sec exposure.
 Review your shot and adjust your settings accordingly.
 The shorter your exposure you use, the more details you will get in the lights, because they tend to move quite fast.
+For example a 1 - 5 second exposure is possible if the lights are strong.

 ThingvellirThe church and old house at Þingvellir National park.